junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 });
 ```

-The `processImageRequest` essentially is a GPT4 Vision API wrapper function.
+The `processImageRequest` function is essentially a GPT4 Vision API wrapper function.
+The code will call the API and then process the image based on the designed prompt earlier:

 ```js
 async function processImageRequest(filePath) {